 If you have a higher interest rate, it makes more financial sense than paying off your mortgage because you won’t be paying as many dollars in interest when 2024 comes around.

-However, if you can get a better return with your investment than what putting the money toward your mortgage gives you in interest saving, investing may be the wiser option to do in 2023!
+However, if you can get a better return with your investment than what putting the money toward your mortgage gives you in interest saving, investing may be the wiser option!

 3. What Investments Are You Interested In?

-It’s essential to look at what investments are out there before making this decision in 2023.
+It’s essential to look at what investments are out there before deciding.
 If you have a particular company or industry that you think will do well in the future, then investing your money there may be a good idea!

 Investing is all about having the right diversified portfolio with different types of assets that can grow over time depending on what the market does.